 Panitumumab (Vectibix®) is a targeted therapy drug.
 It is used to treat bowel cancer that has spread to other parts of the body.

 Panitumumab only works on bowel cancers that have a normal RAS gene.
 The RAS gene helps control cell growth.
-Before panitumumab is used, doctors test the bowel cancer cells for changes (mutations) in this gene.
+Before panitumumab is used, doctors test the bowel cancer cells to check that there are no changes (mutations) in this gene.